What you will learn in this post:

 - Saliva tests have the shortest current detection window, from 24 hours to a week.

-- Breathalizers may be able to cut that detection time to 3 or 4 hours in the near future.
+- Breathalizers may be able to cut that detection time to 3 or 4 hours, but accurate results remain unproven.

 The safest and most effective way to pass a drug test for marijuana will always be abstinence and natural cleansing of the body.